Manchester City, 2020–,

 Pep Guardiola could have had a challenge on his hands when it came to managing the game time of the many hugely exciting prospects at Manchester City, given how many established figures there already are in his squad.
-Ferran Torres, who is in the same age group as – and played youth football against – Phil Foden, is among the brightest prospects in European football, and Guardiola deserves praise for exposing him to sufficient first-team football that his progress has not been hampered.
+Ferran Torres, who is in the same age group as – and played youth football against – Phil Foden, is among the brightest prospects in European football, and Guardiola deserves praise for exposing him to sufficient first-team football.

 He constantly seeks space, often by staying wide and hugging the touchline, but if the ball isn’t coming his way or he sees a gap to run into he will happily move infield.
 When a teammate advances through midfield with the ball or a defender steps out of defence with it, he often makes a sudden, diagonal run off the wing and towards goal to try and receive in behind (below).
 It is his instinct to try and find a route towards goal at every opportunity; whenever he receives the ball, he looks to turn on it and to progress play.

-When he receives to feet out wide and in space, he likes to dribble diagonally towards his direct opponent and then will either look to combine with a player in a central position or, having isolated his opposing left-back, to attempt to dribble past him.
+When he receives to feet out wide and in space, he favours dribbling diagonally towards his direct opponent and then will either look to combine with a player in a central position or, having isolated his opposing left-back, attempt to dribble past him.
 In either case, Ferran’s aim is to get on the ball in the space behind the opposition’s defence and to threaten on goal.

 If he has space to turn and try to play forwards immediately, he will often try to.
 He also has such good close control that he can quickly shift the ball and turn to face goal, and will swiftly nudge the ball to a teammate as an opponent approaches or tries to win the ball.
 His is a high-risk approach that can result in his team progressing forwards quickly but that also results in numerous turnovers; it helps that Ferran is effective and enthusiastic at counter-pressing, and can win the ball back high up the pitch if it is lost.